-- 19.1 In this paragraph, "the Panel" means a panel of persons appointed by Monitor to which a governor of the Trust may refer a question as to whether the Trust has failed or is failing: - 19.1.1 to act in accordance with its constitution; or - 19.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 19.2 A governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral.
+- 19.1 In this paragraph, "the Panel" means a panel of persons appointed by NHSE to which a governor of the Trust may refer a question as to whether the Trust has failed or is failing: - 19.1.1 to act in accordance with its constitution; or - 19.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 19.2 A governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral. - 19.3 Without prejudice to the ability of a governor to make a referral to the Panel, the trust must take steps to secure that governors are able to access support and / or advice, as and where necessary, to enable them to fulfil their duties.